fabiommendes/craftinginterpreters/book/statements-and-state.md

 its value on days other than Monday?
 Does the variable exist at all on those days?

-Code like this is weird, so C, Java, and friends all disallow it.
+Code like this is weird, so C, Python, and friends all disallow it.
 It's as if there are two levels of <span name="brace">"precedence"</span> for statements.
 Some places where a statement is allowed -- like inside a block or at the top level -- allow any kind of statement, including declarations.
 Others allow only